Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-You should also seek immediate medical help if you have these symptoms along with the injury:
+You should also seek immediate medical help if you have a black eye as well as:

-• loss of vision or visual changes (other than blurriness caused by the swelling)
+• loss of vision or changes to your vision

 • severe eye pain or headaches that don't go away

-• bleeding from the eye, or blood on the eyeball's surface or inside the eye
+• bleeding from your eye or inside your eye

 • nausea, vomiting, dizziness or lethargy